 The ratio of the sum of Actuarial Value of Assets and Expected Assets to the Actuarial Present Value of Projected Benefits.
+A Ratio less than 100% indicates that contributions are insufficient.

 Unfunded Actuarial Accrued Liability

 The difference between the Actuarial Accrued Liability and Actuarial Value of Assets.